openjdk/jextract/doc/GUIDE.md

 We again have a meta-data accessor for the function descriptor (`descriptor()`).
-There's an `allocate` method that can be used to allocate a new instance of this function pointer, who's implementation is implemented by the `fi` functional interface instance.
+There's an `allocate` method that can be used to allocate a new instance of this function pointer, whose implementation is defined by the `fi` functional interface instance.
 And finally, there's an `invoke` method which can be used to invoke an instance of `callback_t` that we received from native code.